rent-management-system/property-listing-service/README.md

 ## Error Handling
 -   **HTTPException**: FastAPI's `HTTPException` is used for standard HTTP error responses (e.g., 400 Bad Request, 401 Unauthorized, 404 Not Found).
 -   **Retry Mechanism**: The `app.utils.retry.py` module provides an `@async_retry` decorator for resilient communication with external services, handling transient network issues or service unavailability with exponential backoff.
--   **Service Unavailable**: Specific `HTTPException`s are raised when dependent services (User Management, Property Listing, Chapa) are unresponsive.
+-   **Service Unavailable**: Specific `HTTPException`s are raised when dependent services are unresponsive.

 ## Contributing
 Contributions are welcome!
 Please follow standard GitHub flow: